Lag b’Omer 5784

 The message being that because the reason given for the plague is the baseless dissension amongst the students, the importance of respect towards others who have differing opinions and viewpoints, inclusive of various interpretations should be respected, despite the differences.
 A timely message for today’s world, wherein the overflowing messages of cancel culture seem to o.k. intolerance, disrespect, and raising one’s own viewpoints above all others.

-Regarding R’ Shimon bar Yochai, it is claimed by the most devoted advocates of the Zohar that the author of the premier mystical literature of Judaism is indeed R’Shimon bar Yochai.
-Yet, not everyone agrees with this claim; in particular, from a scholarly perspective, the work has been shown to have been written by Moses de Leon of Spain.
 When the Aramaic writing is deciphered according to its grammar and other idiosyncrasies, these have much in common with the grammatical structures and manner of conveying ideas at the time and place that Moses de Leon lived.
 Additionally, there is testimony given by his wife in a letter, that indicates he wrote the work, yet because of his own relative obscurity, assigned the authorship to Shimon bar Yochai to bring an air of authenticity to the writing.

 The historical Shimon bar Yochai, according to a reference in the Talmud, lived in a cave for many years, in order to escape persecution by the Romans.
 When he left the cave, he was given almost supernatural powers in the Talmudic account, as if he acquired these during his meditations in the cave.
 A story that was later developed into a greater myth by the author of the Zohar, assigning the mystical treatise itself to his authorship.
-Yet, any astute reader can note that the “companions” of the character, Shimon bar Yochai in the accounts given over in the Zohar, are historical personages whom did not even live during the same time span as each other.
-Yet, they all gather around Shimon bar Yochai as if they are alive and well, irrespective of when they actually lived.

-While it is true that the Zohar does contain many ideas, teachings, and Torah gems, not generally found in more traditional works, these mysteries of Torah are revealed by the actual author based upon his knowledge of prior mystical treatises.
-So, perhaps, it may be considered as a moot issue, who the author of the Zohar is, if indeed its words still help to further understand the secrets of Torah, and give an enlightening and inspired deeper layer of meaning.
+While it is true that the Zohar does contain many ideas, teachings, and Torah gems, not found in more traditional works, these mysteries of Torah are revealed by the actual author based upon his knowledge of prior mystical treatises.
+So, perhaps, it may be considered as a moot issue, who the author of the Zohar is, if indeed its words still help to further understand the secrets of Torah and give an enlightening and inspired deeper layer of meaning.

 On the other hand, it is disconcerting that Shimon bar Yochai is described as a holy lamp, and elevated as the chief expositor of the mysteries of Torah, giving an air of legitimacy to certain concepts conveyed in the Zohar that are foreign to Torah, Tanach, and Talmud, such as gilgulim, transmigration, and the error of reincarnation.
 The specific teachings in regard to reincarnation do not bring light into the world; rather, they cast a shadow of darkness upon the truths of Torah.
 Moreover, the concept of reincarnation detracts from the clear understanding having to do with the Tehillas HaMeisim (resurrection of the dead).
 Whereas, the soul is restored to the body and we are judged according to how we lived this one life that we are all given.

 Furthermore, glorifying Shimon bar Yochai seems to detract from the expectation of the prophet, Eliyahu HaNavi revealing the secrets of Torah, upon his return.
 Incidentally, since the prophet ascended into Heaven on a chariot, his return would not be counted as reincarnation.
-Additionally, the role of the Messiah in part is to also, even moreso bring to light the essential Torah truths for the generation that will see his crowning as King in Jerusalem, at the beginning of the sabbatical millennium, when G-d’s Kingdom is ushered into existence.
-HIs light cannot be supplanted by the would-be author of the Zohar, despite how many secrets it contains.
+Additionally, the role of the Messiah in part is to also, even moreso, bring to light the essential Torah truths for the generation, that will see his crowning as King in Jerusalem, at the beginning of the sabbatical millennium, when G-d’s Kingdom is ushered into existence.
+HIs light cannot be supplanted by the larger-than-life author of the Zohar, despite how many secrets it contains.
 So, I believe, if studying the Zohar, we should keep in mind that time when the greater secrets will be revealed.

 Ad mosai – how long until the fallen sukkah of David is restored?